Defending Lesbian Rights

 - End the erasure of gender non-conforming lesbians that is being carried out via transgender policies and practices in schools and the NHS

 - Alongside other women’s groups campaign for the retention of single sex facilities, sports and services

 The Gender Recognition Act We are currently campaigning against proposed government changes to the Gender Recognition Act which would further negatively impact on lesbians.
 Here is our position statement on this.
 Please use this statement to write to your MP.

 Schools and young lesbians

-Are you aware of what is happening to young lesbians in schools.
-Here is our position statement on this.
+Are you aware of what is happening to young lesbians in schools?

 Adolescent young lesbians in schools who do not want to conform to feminine stereotypes (sometimes also labelled as ‘butch’) are being bullied, stigmatised, isolated and pressurised to socially transition, since being a trans boy is now regarded as a more positive and fashionable identity.
 They may be encouraged by the school and their peers to wear breast binders, which can cause breathing difficulties and other ill effects.
 They may also be encouraged to seek medical transition, without consulting their parents.

 Schools need to inform children and young people that lesbians exist and provide positive images of them from sports and culture.
 Some children will have lesbian parents and there needs to be school materials and books in classrooms for primary and secondary children that gives positive information about lesbian families.